BenjaminMedia/crawl_errors/README.md

     ./crawl_errors.rb http://example.com --log log.txt

 This will log the entire crawl into the `log.txt` file.
+You can use this in conjunction with the `--only-log-errors` flag that will allow you to view the entire outpu on screen, but only log the errors to the log.

+    ./crawl_errors.rb http://example.com --log log.txt --only-log-errors

 ## Limitations